Experiences & Case Studies - Safe and Sound Protocol

 Case Studies — Safe & Sound Protocol & RRP

-Experiences of clients guided by SoundTherapy, part of BrainArts psychology practice
+Testimonials from clients treated by SoundTherapy, part of the BrainArts psychology practice

-William Bolle - SSP therapist Shahera el Katib - GZ psychologist 14 years of experience 1,200+ clients assisted Online - worldwide
+William Bolle — SSP Therapist Shahera el Katib — Clinical Psychologist 14 years of experience 1,200+ clients supported Online — Worldwide

-🔒 All personal information in this case study has been anonymized and/or fictionalized to protect client privacy.
-Names, ages and identifiable details have been adjusted.
-The client has given permission for anonymous use of her experiences.
+🔒 All personal data in this case study has been anonymized and/or fictionalized to protect the client’s privacy.
+Names, ages, and identifying details have been altered.
+The client has given consent for the anonymous use of her experiences.

 Case Study 01